The LPN-BSN program is designed for LPNs who want to further their education and become registered nurses with a BSN.

-The first step is to apply to GSW as LPN Nursing Track and be accepted by the university.
+The first step is to apply to GSW as Traditional Nursing Track and be accepted by the university.
 Please see the Office of Admissions for more information.

 Upon acceptance to GSW, students who wish to enter the School of Nursing LPN-BSN Program must apply and be accepted at the upper division level.
 This generally occurs during the second year of full-time study at the University.
 Students are first enrolled at GSW as Pre-LPN Nursing Students.
 This allows the student to satisfy the Core curriculum requirements in the first two years of study.
 Advisors for Pre-Nursing students are faculty of the SON; therefore giving the student a mentor who can help them successfully navigate their Model Program of Study.